 Back in 2009, there was a study funded by the National Center for Complementary and Alternative Medicine that reviewed the effectiveness of chamomile tea in patients who were diagnosed with anxiety.
 Long story short, this herb was found to reduce stress and anxiety.
 But what about sleep?
 Well, if you’re anxious or stress do you think you’re going to sleep well?
 Probably not!
 This is why it’s recommended that you drink a glass of this tea before bedtime to help relax your body.

 The scientific name for it is Matricaria recutita and it’s used by a lot of natural healers to treat a wide range of health issues such as inflamed gums, infections, rashes, muscle spasms, colds, and digestive disorders.
 Today, it’s mostly used to combat insomnia, reduce anxiety and elevate your mood.

-There have been a number of proven benefits of drinking this powerful herb and here’s the best part-for those who are worried about their diets or too many calories, this drink only contains two calories, two milligrams of sodium and absolutely no cholesterol.
-The proven effects of and improvement of certain health conditions of this drink include:
+There have been a number of proven benefits of drinking this powerful herb and here’s the best part for those who are worried about their diets or too many calories, this drink only contains two calories, two milligrams of sodium and absolutely no cholesterol.
+The proven effects of improvement of certain health conditions of this drink include:

 - Reduction of anxiety and depression